ZH-XiJun/action_sprd_signer/README.md

 Action Workflows to sign image for Unisoc/SPRD device.

+> [!Caution]
+> The workflow isn't fully tested.
+Also, flashing takes risks.
+Thus, **IM NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR DEVICES**

 # Introduce

 As I know, two sign method are used by Unisoc.
-Please choose different signature methods based on your SoC model.
+Please choose different signature methods based on your SoC.

 ## AVBTOOL METHOD

 > [!NOTE]
 > Workflow name: `Sign image (avbtool)`

-Avbtool is a tool to read AVB2.0 (or avb1.0 support?) signed image and sign an image.
-Avbtool method means using avbtool to sign the image.
+Use `avbtool` to sign the image.
 Check [here](https://www.hovatek.com/forum/thread-32664.html) and [here](https://www.hovatek.com/forum/thread-32674.html) if you want to know how does it work.

 For example, **SC9832E/SL8541E** uses Android Verified Boot 2.0 to sign and verify the image.
 It should use avbtool method.

 Usually, if your device has vbmeta partition and it was not empty, you should use this method.

-If you want to further confirm, you can check the header of your boot image and vbmeta image.
-The boot image uses common header (`ANDROID!` in the first 8 bytes) but vbmeta uses a different header (`DHTB` in the first 4 bytes) that avbtool can not read it correctly.
+If you want to further confirm, you can check if your boot image can be recognized by avbtool.
+Also, check if vbmeta has extra content starting with `DHTB`.
+It may appears before the common header or at the end of file.

 SoCs using this method:
 - SC9832e/SL8541e